 GBP, next 12 months' earnings per share estimates

-Given the ongoing uncertainty, investors looking to increase exposure to the UK equity market in anticipation of a vaccine might therefore want to take a relatively size-neutral approach to UK equities until the domestic outlook is clearer.
-Perhaps the time to add to UK mid and small caps will come once the furlough scheme has ended and the clouds of Brexit uncertainty clear.
+Given the ongoing uncertainty, investors looking to increase exposure to the UK equity market in anticipation of a vaccine driven recovery might therefore want to take a relatively sizeneutral approach to UK equities until the domestic outlook is clearer.
+Perhaps the time to add to UK mid and small caps will come once the clouds of Brexit uncertainty clear.

 Long-term growth at a reasonable price in emerging markets

-Emerging market equities trade on a forward P/E of 15x, with the MSCI China Index also on 15x earnings despite its strong recovery this year.
+Emerging market equities trade on a forward P/E of around 15x, with the MSCI China Index also on about 15x earnings despite its strong recovery this year.
 The long-term growth opportunity in emerging markets is well documented.
 In short, incomes tend to rise as continued urbanisation and investment drive rising productivity, and greater demand for products and services that were previously unaffordable.
-This story is not new, but the difference is that back in 2007, the MSCI Emerging Markets Index was on a price to book ratio of 3 compared with only 1.8 today.
+This story is not new, but the difference is that back in 2007, the MSCI Emerging Markets Index was on a price to book ratio of 3 compared with only 1.8 at the end of October.
 The Covid-19 recession may therefore provide an opportunity to gain exposure to the long-term growth story available in some emerging markets at a reasonable valuation.

 As always when it comes to the emerging markets, some economies, markets and companies are likely to thrive or struggle more than others.
 Therefore, a selective approach is probably wise.
 Parts of Asia, and China in particular, may be a good place for investors to start increasing their exposure if other areas such as Latin America still seem too risky.
-Trade tensions remain a risk but could potentially diminish after the US election.
+Trade tensions remain a risk but the US election result could help to diminish the risk somewhat.

-While some stocks are already pricing in a lot of good news, there are still opportunities for investors with a long-term investment horizon who are confident that a successful vaccine will be developed.
+While some stocks are already pricing in a lot of good news, there are still opportunities, even after the recent rally, for investors with a long-term investment horizon who are confident that a vaccine will be approved.
 Those investors may want to reduce their exposure to more expensive assets, such as government bonds and certain US equities, and rebalance into cheaper stocks, both within the US and in cheaper areas such as the UK and emerging markets.